Last updated on Nov, 9 2021

-MANIPUR State Report | December, 2016
+MANIPUR State Report | September, 2021

-Manipur has the highest number of handicrafts units as well as the highest number of craft persons comprising skilled and semi-skilled artisans in the entire north-eastern region.
+Manipur has the highest number of handicrafts units as well as the highest number of craft persons comprising skilled and semi-skilled artisans in the entire northeast region.
 Handlooms is the largest cottage industry in Manipur and the state ranks among the top five in terms of the number of looms in the country.

 At current prices, Manipur’s GSDP is likely to reach Rs.
 376.82 billion (US$ 5.19 billion) in 2020-21(BE).
 The state’s GSDP expanded at a CAGR of 14.05% between 2015-16 and 2020-21(BE).

 Total merchandise exports from Manipur stood at US$ 0.95 million in FY21.
 In FY21, medical and scientific instruments accounted for a majority (55%) of the merchandise exports of the state.
 As of February 2021, Manipur had a total installed power generation capacity of 261.82 MW.

 As of April 2021, Manipur had a total installed power generation capacity of 261.82 MW.
 The state has a potential to generate hydropower equivalent to 2,200 MW.

 Imphal, Manipur’s capital city, has one airport and Air India provides air cargo services.
 Eleven national highways, with a total length of 1,750 kms, run through the state.
 Indian Railways is constructing the world's highest pier bridge across the river Ijai in Manipur.
 The construction of the Manipur Pier Bridge is worth Rs.
 2.8 billion (US$ 38 million) and is scheduled for completion in March 2022.

 Mr. Nitin Gadkari, Union Minister for Road Transport, Highways and MSMEs, laid the foundation for 13 highway projects in August 2020 and launched a road safety project in Manipur.